moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ![Screenshot 2024-07-04 at 8.07.14 PM.png](Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/Screenshot_2024-07-04_at_8.07.14_PM.png)

-**API 4: Request Time Off in Workday**
+**API 3: Request Time Off in Workday**

-Copy-paste the API cURL below to submit the time off request for a user in workday, substituting any red text with the relevant values from connector configuration and the user information from the above API.
+Copy-paste the API cURL below to submit the time off request for a user in Workday, substituting any red text with the relevant values from connector configuration and the user information from the above API.
 This submits a time-off request for a user correctly.
 Please note you need to pass the following details from API 3 as part of the request:

 1. The date(s) you are requesting time off for, as a JSON array, where each date follows the `YYYY-MM-DD` format.
-2. The `timeOffType_id` from API 3 - which is the ID within the `allEligibleTimeOffsForWorker` field
+2. The `timeOffType_id` from API 2 - which is the ID within the `allEligibleTimeOffsForWorker` field
-3. The `position_id` from API 3
+2. The `position_id` from API 2
-4. The `workdayId` from API 3
+4. The `workdayId` from API 2

 ```bash
 curl --location 'https://{{domain}}.workday.com/ccx/api/absenceManagement/v1/{{instance}}/workers/{{worker_id}}/requestTimeOff' \